wix-incubator/wix-cli-docs/guides/workflow/app_versions_and_deployment.md

 yarn preview
 ```

-This will create and display preview URLs for the various components in your app.
+This will create and display preview URLs for the various extensions in your app.
 You can send these URLs to team members who are [collaborators](https://support.wix.com/en/article/inviting-people-to-contribute-to-your-site) on your development site so they can preview and test changes.
 You can also use the preview URLs to test your app using browser testing tools like [Puppeteer](https://pptr.dev/), [Selenium](https://saucelabs.com/selenium-getting-started), or [Playwright](https://playwright.dev/).

 ## Deployable version